In the end, it was probably a blessing that Bob Hawke wasn’t alive to see it.

 “Now, I think there’s still a case for being cautious when you’re doing big things, but my point is that he is a leader who will want to get on and do things.

 “In fact, one of the things, I think, he will have to do is take some of the elements of the Labor campaign and look at them and say, ‘Well, where were the issues that motivated some people to vote Labor, and what can I do to and ameliorate – assuage those concerns?’.”

 That is code for the Liberals doing more about climate change and energy policy.

-And with Tony Abbott gone, Scott Morrison may even be able to get something done.
+And with Tony Abbott gone, Mr Morrison might even be able to get something done.